adnanuzulmez1/HP3Dscan5Controller/README.md

 ## Usage
-Run the HPTurntableController.exe, HERE IS IMPORTANT first select COM port and click SET PORT button, if everything is okay you won't get an error, then set time and angle, if you want angle 60 and time 30 second you must write expression like this 30000060.
+Run the HPTurntableController.exe, HERE IS IMPORTANT first select COM port and click SET PORT button, if everything is okay you won't get an error

+then set time and angle, if you want angle 60 and time 30 second you must write expression like this 30000060.

 EXPRESSIONS OTHER THAN THIS WILL NOT BE ACCEPTED.